VDVde/OJP/README.md

 ## Repository

-Download the XSD schema files and examples in the git repository found at https://github.com/VDVde/OJP
+Download the XSD schema files and examples in the git repository found at https://github.com/VDVde/OJP and take a look at the [documentation tables](https://vdvde.github.io/OJP/generated/OJP.html).

-## Regulatory environment of OJP ##
+## Regulatory environment of OJP
 The ITS Directive Delegated Regulation for provision of EU-wide multimodal travel information services is the legal framework for travel data access and distributed journey planning in Europe.
 This initiative will provide the necessary requirements to make EU-wide multimodal travel information services accurate and available across borders.
 One of the key requirements concerns linking travel information services